Jan. 1 - Oct. 20, 2014

-- An update of road-weight limits and differences between the state interstate systems.
+- Update of road-weight limits and differences between the state interstate systems.

 - Laws governing gross weights, axle weights, tire weights, road-restriction weight, and seasonally increased (winter and harvest) weights.